You could live a lifetime in London and never run out of things to do.

 Have breakfast (or dinner) at Duck and Waffle

-The Duck and Waffle restaurant is located at the top of Heron Tower, and its particular gimmick is the fact that it’s open all night.
+The Duck and Waffle restaurant is located at the top of Heron Tower, and its particular gimmick is that it's open all night.

 There are plenty of strange dishes available on the menu, but I'm a fan of the eponymous Duck and Waffle dish.
 This beautiful melding of flavors works, somehow!